Brother Speed Motorcycle Club: History

 Fearing that their operations would be taken over by the Hells Angels, the Brother Speed strengthened by beginning an alliance with the Bandidos of Texas in the early 1990s.
 The club has purchased illegal weapons from members of Aryan Nations in northern Idaho.
 Brother Speed members have also assembled fully-automatic stun guns after ordering parts.

 In 2006, a member was sentenced to 21 years for distributing methamphetamine and lying about it in court.
 In 2005, federal and local officers raided the then Brother Speed clubhouse where it was believed many of the meth transactions had occurred.
 It was believed that the member was a major leader in a large meth trafficking ring.

 On 19 September 2009, up to 26 motorcycles ridden by members of the Brother Speed motorcycle club were involved in a motorcycle crash on Interstate 5 near Wilsonville, Oregon.
 The crash inflicted serious injuries on two of the bikers, sent ten to the hospital, and closed off that portion of I-5 for four hours.
 One of the critically injured Brother Speed members improved and was released from the hospital; the other died as a result of injuries sustained in the crash.

 In April 2012, two members of Brother Speed were arrested on suspicion of harassment, menacing, reckless driving and recklessly endangering another person.
 After chasing a car in Eugene, Oregon, they were reportedly hitting the car with their hands and a metal hook attached to a leather leash.

-In May 2012, five of the Idaho Falls members of Brother Speed, attacked two members of Pocatello's Empties motorcycle club at a gathering for a child who was suffering from cancer, nearly 400 bikers having gathered that Saturday to grant the child’s wish to participate in a motorcycle rally.
+In May 2012, five of the Idaho Falls members of Brother Speed, attacked two members of Pocatello's Empties motorcycle club at a gathering for a child who was suffering from cancer, nearly 400 bikers having gathered that Saturday to grant the child's wish to participate in a motorcycle rally.

 Charitable events

 Brother Speed Motorcycle Club has participated in various charitable activities, particularly during the holiday season.
 The club has organized annual events aimed at providing support to children and families in need throughout the Pacific Northwest.

-In Southern Oregon, the club’s Rogue Valley chapter organizes the “Turkeys & Toys” ride, which raises funds to purchase holiday meals and Christmas gifts.
-In 2013, the second annual event raised approximately $6,000 to support local families.

-In 2017, the club participated in a Mini-Cassia Christmas Council initiative in Idaho’s Mini-Cassia region, purchasing over $31,000 worth of toys, food, and blankets for approximately 400 families, along with a $10,000 cash donation.
+In 2017, the club participated in a Mini-Cassia Christmas Council initiative in Idaho's Mini-Cassia region, purchasing over $31,000 worth of toys, food, and blankets for approximately 400 families, along with a $10,000 cash donation.
 In 2019, during the club’s 23rd annual toy-buy event, members spent over $30,000 on toys at a Walmart in Burley.
 As recently as 2022, local media reported that many toys distributed by the Christmas Council were purchased through Brother Speed's annual efforts.

 In Hillsboro, Oregon, Brother Speed members also participated in a holiday toy run, delivering trailers of toys to families in need.